Monday, 8 February 2016

 Thursday 28th January 2016

-My morning in Rotterdam had gone very well, having got access into all three previous venues.
-I had taken the B Metro line from Nieuw Verlaat after calling in at XerxesDZB back to Capelseburg where I changed to the C line for two stops down to Slotlaan.
+My morning in Rotterdam had gone very well, having managed to get inside all three previous venues.
+I had taken the B Metro line from Nieuw Verlaat after calling in at XerxesDZB back to Capelseburg, where I changed to the C line for two stops down to Slotlaan.

-It was just over ten minutes’ walk down Slotlaan and then onto Da Costasingel for a few hundred yards before arriving at Sportpark ‘t Slot on the right hand side.
+It was just over a ten-minute walk down Slotlaan and then onto Da Costasingel for a few hundred yards before arriving at Sportpark ‘t Slot on the right-hand side.

-The initial signs were not good as the main driveway behind one goal down to the clubhouse was locked up.
-Unfortunately, I couldn’t find access any other way either.
-The small dikes surrounding the ground also stopped me getting too close for photos.
+The initial signs were not good as the main driveway behind one goal, down to the clubhouse, was locked up.
+Unfortunately, I couldn’t find access to any other way either.
+The small dikes surrounding the ground also stopped me from getting too close for photos.
 I did the best that I could.

 No comments: